tguyenn/technical-challenge/README.md

 1. PostgreSQL server

 * The GoLang CLI application supports actions like creating, reading, updating and deleting database entries.
+    * This CLI currently sends HTTP requests to port 8080, which the Gin API server listens on.
+    * API will process said request and return JSON data.
 * The PostgreSQL comes prepopulated with some sample user data, which consists of employee's ID, name, email, and password.
 * Note that database contents are stored in a volume and persist between container sessions.

 # Setup
-If this is your first time using this project, then please run the following in the `techincal_challenge` directory using your terminal of choice:
+If this is your first time using this project, then please run the following in the `techincal_challenge` directory using a Linux environment (i.e. Ubuntu):

 ```bash
 export PATH=$PATH:$(pwd)/docker/postgres